BS in Chemistry

 Chemistry is the study of the properties and reactivity of all matter.
 An understanding of chemistry is fundamental to a variety of fields including but not limited to biology, astronomy, earth science, physics, environmental science, medicine, and pharmacology.

-All of the following requirements must be met to continue as an allied health, biology, biochemistry, or chemistry major.
+All of the following requirements must be met to continue as an allied health, biological sciences, biochemistry, or chemistry major.
 A student’s failure to maintain these requirements will result in him or her being dropped from the major.
 Reentry to the major is by petition only.

 - Must maintain a minimum cumulative GPA of 2.0 in all biology, chemistry, biochemistry, math, and physics courses required for the major.

-- Must complete each BIOC, BIOL, or CHEM course with a C- or higher in order for the course to meet a degree requirement in the Department of Biology and Chemistry.
+- Must complete each course required for the major with a C- or higher for the course to meet a degree requirement in the Department of Biology and Chemistry.

 - Any single course within the major can be taken only two times at APU; students must change to a major outside the department after two unsuccessful (below C-) attempts in a single required course.